 The Lady with a Bag of Fruits

-The sun was demonstrating its immense power of frying everyone under it when I hopped out of the bus.
+The sun was baking the town when I hopped out of the bus.
 I just arrived in Batangas from Manila and waited for my ride in front of a 7-Eleven store.
 From where I sat I could see a woman walking towards the convenience store — little by little, step by step.
 She was agonizingly slow — painful to watch.
 Under the intense heat of the sun and across the burning asphalt road, her only protection was a kerchief covering her head and a pair of wooden slippers that clanked gently as she trod

-She was only three meters away from me when I noticed the big plastic bag she was carrying.
+She was only three meters away when I noticed the big plastic bag she was carrying.
 I approached the lady and offered to carry the bag for her but she refused.
-She said, “Malakas pa naman ako,” something that I found difficult to believe, given that she looked like she was counting her steps as she walked.
+She said, “Malakas pa naman ako.”

 She sat beside me and opened a conversation.